-for utility-based games, where $\delta\in[0,1]$ represents the extent of inter-layer heterogeneity in the peer effects.
-This specification ensures that the average of the layer-specific parameters is equal to the original value used in the monoplex model (e.g., $(a_A+a_B)/2=a$ ).
-It is clear that the case of $\delta=0$ corresponds to the monoplex model in which the two layers of the multiplex network are aggregated.
+for the absolute threshold model, where $\delta\in[0,1]$ represents the extent of inter-layer heterogeneity in the peer effects.
+This specification ensures that the average of the layer-specific parameters is equal to the original value used in the monoplex model (e.g., $(a_A+a_B)/2=a$).
 The other parameters are assumed to be the same across layers.

 We find that inter-layer heterogeneity in the threshold conditions expands the first-order cascade region in both classes of contagion (Fig.~\ref{fig:colormap_multiplex}).
 This is because the introduction of heterogeneity necessarily relaxes the threshold condition in one layer, while it is tightened in the other layer.
-This will let the former layer ``lead'' the spreading process while the other layer ``follows''.
+This will let the former layer ``lead'' the spreading process, \addr{and the other layer ``follows''}.
 On the other hand, as in the case of monoplex networks, the first-order cascade condition does not always cover the whole area of the simulated cascade region.
-If the size of cascade $\hat{\rho}$ is less than one, then the first-order condition based on the largest eigenvalue of the Jacobian may fail to indicate the correct cascade region (Fig.~\ref{fig:colormap_multiplex}a, \emph{right}, and b, \emph{left}).
+If the \addr{average} size of \addr{simulated cascades} $\hat{\rho}$ is less than one, then the first-order condition based on the largest eigenvalue of the Jacobian may fail to indicate the correct cascade region (Fig.~\ref{fig:colormap_multiplex}a, \emph{right}, and b, \emph{left}).
 In this sense, the first-order condition should be viewed as a conservative criterion, as we pointed out in the monoplex model.